g-ogaki/compro_python_library/library/union_find/README.md

 Data structure for undirected graphs that supports:

 - edge addition: connect two vertices
-- connection detection: determine whether two vertices are in the same connected component
+- connectivity detection: determine whether two vertices are in the same connected component

 ## \_\_init\_\_